Galaxian 2: Reception

 Games magazine included Galaxian 2 in their "Top 100 Games of 1981", commenting that it "goes light years beyond" Entex's Space Invaders.

 Jaro Gielens, author of the book Electronic Plastic, described the game as an "Excellent 2-player space shooter, with very special case design".

 Legacy

-The Futuretronics version of the game was seen in the movie Doom (2005).
+The Futuretronics version of the game is shown in the movie Doom (2005).